Samsung/TizenRT/tools/trap/HowToUseTrap.md

 [===========================================================>]
 Ramdump received successfully..!
 ```
-7. The dump tool will again provide a list of options for the user to choose from
+7. The TRAP tool will again provide a list of options for the user to choose from
 ```
 Choose from the following options:-
 1. RAM Dump
 2. Userfs Dump
 3. Both RAM and Userfs dumps
 4. External Userfs Partition Dump
-5. Exit Dump Tool
+5. Exit TRAP Tool
 6. Reboot TARGET Device
 2 (-> Userfs Dump option chosen)
 ```